TrungNNg/TrungNNg/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a backend engineer with a strong focus on building distributed systems with Go.
-I'm currently looking for an entry-level or junior backend role where I can move fast, contribute, and learn.
+I'm currently looking for an entry-level or junior backend role where I can learn and contribute.